 (In Thousands)

 2020

-F16,335
+Balance at beginning of year F16,335

-(5,211)
+Rental payments (5,211)

-1,009
+Interest 1,009

--
+Impact of PFRS 16 -

-12,133
+Balance at end of year 12,133

-14 3,116
+Current portion 14 3,116

-P9,017
+Noncurrent portion P9,017

-14 2020 F16,335 (5,211) 1,009 12,133 14 3,116

-More than five years

-Rent expense charged to operations amounted to ₽4.4 million in 2018.
-Operating Lease - Group as a Lessor AMPI entered into various operating lease agreements as a lessor covering mall and Alphaland Makati Place for a period ranging from two to ten years which may extended under such new or additional terms or conditions agreed by the parties of the lease agreements, tenants are required to pay certain amounts of deposits of the lease term started upon completion of construction of the mall and tower and November 2017, respectively. reption Tenants likewise pay either a fixed monthly rent, which is calculated with reference per square meter of area leased, or pay rent on a percentage rental basis, which monthly amount and a percentage of gross sales or a minimum set amount, who the terms of the lease agreements also provide for an increase in the rent general 5% to 7% escalation rate starting on the third year of the lease term for AMPL. higher.
-ASTI entered into various operating lease agreements as a lessor covering mall and Alphaland Southgate Tower for a period ranging from one to ten years.
-The transpersements also provide for an increase in the rent generally at the rate of 5% to the second year and annually thereafter for ASTI.
-As disclosed in Note 11, the Gran Southgate Tower in 2019. ing on Rent income and billings for common utilities, services and maintenance chara- Southgate Tower and Alphaland Makati Place aggregated P491.8 million, in P1,173.7 million in 2020, 2019 and 2018, respectively (see Note 11).
-Direct co- income aggregated P86.9 million, P154.1 million and P229.2 million in 2020, respectively, which mainly comprised of utilities and commissary costs (see Note 3 and rent 2018, As at December 31, 2020, the estimated minimum future rental receivables agreements are as follows (in thousands): e lease Within one year P After one year but not more than five years S
+Rent expense charged to operations amounted to ₹4.4 million in 2018.

+Operating Lease - Group as a Lessor AMPI entered into various operating lease agreements as a lessor covering mall and paces at Alphaland Makati Place for a period ranging from two to ten years which may Wed Of extended under such new or additional terms or conditions agreed by the parties epuon of the lease agreements, tenants are required to pay certain amounts of deposits. ment of the lease term started upon completion of construction of the mall and tower 2013 and November 2017, respectively.
+Tenants likewise pay either a fixed monthly rent, which is calculated with referen xed sum

+Tenants likewise pay either a fixed monthly rent, which is calculated with reference to a seed sum per square meter of area leased, or pay rent on a percentage rental basis, which ampriles a basic monthly amount and a percentage of gross sales or a minimum set amount, who never higher.
+The terms of the lease agreements also provide for an increase in the rent generalization rate of 5% to 7% escalation rate starting on the third year of the lease term for AMPI.

+ASTI entered into various operating lease agreements as a lessor covering mall according bees at Alphaland Southgate Tower for a period ranging from one to ten years.
+The terms of the lease agreements also provide for an increase in the rent generally at the rate of 5% to 1.0% studing on the second year and annually thereafter for ASTI.
+As disclosed in Note 11, the Groot sold Astraland Southgate Tower in 2019.

+Rent income and billings for common utilities, services and maintenance charge 1939 sedand Southgate Tower and Alphaland Makati Place aggregated ₱491.8 million, ₱134.1 million in 2020, 2019 and 2018, respectively (see Note 11).
+Direct common price of the prent income aggregated ₱86.9 million, ₱154.1 million and ₱229.2 million in 2020.
+1939, respectively, which mainly comprised of utilities and commissary costs (see Note 1).

+As at December 31, 2020, the estimated minimum future rental receivables order to lease agreements are as follows (in thousands):

+Within one year P

+After one year but not more than five years S

+More than five years 2.19

+780

-As at December 31, 2020 and 2019, the Group's receivable from tenants amounting to 850.5 million and \$\mathbb{P}\$51.7 million, respectively, were presented under "Trade and other receivabless accordance the consolidated statements of financial position (see Note 6).
+As at December 31, 2020 and 2019, the Group's receivable from tenants amounting to 850.5 million and P51.7 million, respectively, were presented under "Trade and other receivables" account in the consolidated statements of financial position (see Note 6).